KernAlan/whisper-desktop/README.md

 1. Ensure your microphone is properly connected and selected as the default input device
 2. Check the console logs for any error messages
 3. Verify that your Groq API key is correctly set in the `.env` file

+## Roadmap

+The following are ideas for future development:

+- Allow for using different providers (e.g. OpenAI or self-host)
+- Include post-processing capability using LLM providers
+- Make the UI more customizable
+- Add a feature to save and manage transcription history
+- Develop a mobile companion app for remote control and syncing
+- Implement advanced audio processing for noise reduction and speaker separation

+This was done in a weekend, so I don't have any specific plans to implement any of these yet.

 ## License